boshtannik/embedded-nano-mesh/README.md

   If the destination is reached - catch the data.
   Otherwise - try to transmit further with decrease of `lifetime` value which will lead packet transition back into the ether, but with less `lifetime` value.

+Every node have 2 queues:
+- `send` - for sending packets
+- `transit` - for packets, that are sent to the other devices.
+Sizes of those queues are configurable.
+And their both configuration of size is made by `PACKET_QUEUE_SIZE` constant in `./src/mesh_lib/node/constants.rs`.

 * And so on..